fair-acc/chart-fx/README.md

 </table>

 ## Performance Comparison
 Besides the extended functionality outlined above, the ChartFx optimisation goal also included achieving real-time update rates of up to 25 Hz for data sets with a few 10k up to 5 million data points.
-In order to optimise and compare the performance with other charting libraries, especially those with only reduced functionality, a reduced simple oscilloscope-style test case has been chosen (see 'RollingBufferSample' in demos) that displays two curves with independent auto-ranging y-axes, common sliding time-series axis, and without further 'ChartPlugin's.
+In order to optimise and compare the performance with other charting libraries, especially those with only reduced functionality, a reduced simple oscilloscope-style test case has been chosen (see `RollingBufferSample` in demos) that displays two curves with independent auto-ranging y-axes, common sliding time-series axis, and without further `ChartPlugin`s.
 The test-case and direct performance comparison between the ChartFx and JavaFX charting library for update rates at 25 Hz and 2 Hz is shown below.

 <table style="width:100%">
 <tr><td colspan=2><figure>